Aleph-Alpha/support/scripts/db-migration/README.md

 vim k8s/configmap-config.yaml
 ```

 Update all `password: ""` fields with actual credentials for each database.
+Also verify that other connection details are correct:

+- 🌐 **Hostnames**: Ensure source and destination hostnames match your actual service names
+- 👤 **Usernames**: Verify usernames exist and have appropriate permissions
+- 🗄️ **Database names**: Confirm database names match actual database instances
+- 🔌 **Ports**: Check that ports match your PostgreSQL service configurations (default: 5432)

-### 2. Deploy the Job
+### 2. 🚀 Deploy the Job

 Apply the Kubernetes manifests using Kustomize: